Metal detector in the woods.

 Metal detecting is permitted only within specified portions of approved state parks (check park pages for maps of metal detecting areas).
 Parks that permit metal detecting will have maps and registration information posted at the park; if no information is posted, the park does not permit this activity.

-Metal detecting in camping areas is permitted only in unoccupied campsites
+Metal detecting in camping areas, within the approved boundaries, is permitted only in unoccupied campsites

 Objects of historical or archaeological significance